 Shan Sureshan MIIE MIEAust CPEng - Western Australia Representative

 I have a Masters Degree in Water & Environmental Engineering and Professional Chartered Engineer.
 My experiences include civil and environmental engineering.
 Presently working as a Senior Project Controller with Ansaldo-STS attached to Roy Hill Project.

 I am a Member and CPEng of Engineers Australia and Chair of the Sustainable Engineering Society, WA chapter.
 I have been involved with SENG for over 9 years and served in different capacities.
 In 2007, I was a member of Sustainable Engineering Society committee, organising International Conference on Engineering Sustainability which took place in Perth.

-Ben recently obtained his Bachelor of Engineering (Mechanical and Aerospace) from the University of Adelaide and has since begun employment with AECOM in the building services department.
-Having developed a keen interest in sustainability whilst at university, Ben has had the opportunity to increase his knowledge in this area at AECOM by working on a number of sustainable projects including the Flinders Medical Centre Redevelopment.
-Ben has experience in the design and construction of mechanical services for buildings including heating, cooling, ventilation and environmentally sustainable design.
+Ben graduated from the University of Adelaide with a Bachelor of Mechanical Engineering in 2011 and currently works at Aurecon in Brisbane as an Environmentally Sustainable Design Engineer in the Building Services department.
+Having developed a keen interest in sustainability whilst at university, Ben has had the opportunity to increase his knowledge in this area by working on a number of sustainable projects in different locations throughout Australia.
+Ben has experience in thermal and energy modelling of buildings as well as Green Star submissions having become a Green Star Accredited Professional in 2012.